Genez-io/genezio-documentation/docs/frameworks/nitro.md

 ---
-description: Learn how to deploy a Next.js application with Genezio.
+description: Learn how to deploy a Nitro application with Genezio.
 ---

 import Tabs from '@theme/Tabs';